• Skip to main content

 Dry Fly Fishing the Missouri

-outfitter - Jeff Lattig by Jeff Lattig on August 13, 2025 (Updated: February 8, 2026)
+Orvis Endorsed Missouri River outfitter - Jeff Lattig by Jeff Lattig on February 9, 2026

 dry fly fishing the Missouri river from a drift boat

-The Missouri River from Holter Dam to the town of Cascade is a dry fly fishing paradise.
-And we believe it offers some of the best dry fly fishing east of the continental divide.
-This world class stretch of river offers prolific insect hatches, crystal clear water and some impressive trout numbers.
-Let’s take a closer look at dry fly fishing the Missouri River and provide some tips and information about this world- class fishery.
+The Missouri River from Holter Dam to the town of Cascade is a dry fly fishing paradise – and in our opinion, it offers some of the best dry fly fishing east of the Continental Divide.
+This world-class stretch of water is defined by prolific insect hatches, crystal-clear flows, and some of the most technical and rewarding dry fly fishing in the West.

 Missouri river caddis hatch - brown trout